 4. What kinds of materials can I borrow and how long do I get to check them out?

-The library offers books, magazines, videos (on VHS tape, DVD and Blu-Ray), audiobooks (on cassette tapes, CDs, MP3 CDs and Playaways), downloadable audiobooks, music cds, and museum passes.
+The library offers books, magazines, videos (DVD and Blu-Ray), audiobooks (CDs, MP3 CDs and Playaways), downloadable audiobooks, music CDs, and museum passes.
 Click here to see Loan Periods and Late Fines.

 5. How do I return library materials?